MattBCoding/ufoduel/README.md

 * The user will have the ability to change the difficulty level of the game.
 In combination with the ability to choose the number of rounds, this will enable the user to make the game easier or more challenging to suit their own preference.

 User Story:
+> As a user, I want to be able to play a quicker and easier version of the game

+Acceptance Criteria:
+* The user should be able to choose to play a simplier version of the game.

+Implementation:
+* The user will have the option to play the classic version of the game as well as the more challenging version that adds lizard and spock options.
+This in combination with the other controls for number of rounds and difficulty level will enable the user to fully control the amount of time or challenge posed by the game.

+User Story:

 > As a user, I like to play games late at night and want to be able to control the colours to reduce eye strain